 Next, we expose our considered altermagnets to an off-resonance optical dressing field which already exhibits spin-orbit coupling due to an electrostatic gating.
 We consider anisotropic types of the light polarization, specifically, elliptical $(\beta < 1)$ and linear $(\beta = 0)$.
-We begin with $\beta=0.9$ which is rather similar to the circularly polarized fields $(\beta = 1)$.
-The results for the energy spectrum for an irradiated altermagent with finite and zero spin-orbit coupling are presented in Figures \ref{FIG:4} and \ref{FIG:5}, correspondingly.
+We begin with $\beta=0.9$, which is rather similar to the circularly polarized fields $(\beta = 1)$.
+The results for the energy spectrum for an irradiated altermagent with finite and zero spin-orbit coupling are presented in Figures \ref{FIG:4} and \ref{FIG:5}, respectively.
 Most importantly, a finite bandgap between the two bands is generated in both cases.
-We verifythe existence of both direct and indirect gaps along the $x-$direction, while the indirect gap along the $y-$axis is missing: the two subbands intersect at a finite wavevector $\vec{\bf k}$.
-The angular dependence of these subbands are generally preserved in the presence of circularly polarized driving field.
-However, now we observe some very unusual types of dispersions with changing its concave-convex form with an increasing wave vector $k$.
-These dispersions are definitely a result of highly unusual interplay between the driving field and spin-orbit coupling.
+We verify the existence of both direct and indirect gaps along the $x-$direction, while the indirect gap along the $y-$axis is missing: the two subbands intersect at a finite wavevector $\vec{\bf k}$.
+The angular dependence of these subbands is generally preserved in the presence of a circularly polarized driving field.
+However, now we observe some very unusual types of dispersions with a changing concave-convex form with an increasing wave vector $k$.
+These dispersions are definitely a result of a highly unusual interplay between the driving field and spin-orbit coupling.
 It is also interesting to notice that the distinction between the directions of out-of-plain polarization is no longer at $\pm \pi/4$ and $\pm 3\pi/4$ directions.
-The corresponding boundaries are substantially shifted by the applied optical driving field.
-These spin textures also becomes very different from separation of the two energy subbands corresponding to $s = \pm 1$.
+The applied optical driving field substantially shifts the corresponding boundaries.
+These spin textures also become very different from the separation of the two energy subbands corresponding to $s = \pm 1$.